beet-software/dorm/README.md

    export 'src/reference.dart';
    ```

-8. Finally, add your created package to the application you want to integrate with dORM (or make a pull request 🙂):
+8. Finally, add your package to the project you want to integrate with dORM (or make a pull request 🙂):

    ```shell
    dart pub add dorm_<DRIVER>_database